Parallelism and Time in Hierarchical Self-Assembly

 The hierarchical model will permit a speed-up over the seeded model.
 However, when viewed as a \emph{programming language} for tile assembly, the hierarchical model is more unwieldy to program and to analyze.
 Therefore we prove a number of lemmas showing that careful design of hierarchical tiles will cause them to ``behave enough like'' seeded tiles to remain tractable for analysis, and to ensure that the assembly proceeds sufficiently quickly.
 Much like parallel programming, in which critical regions are segregated into a few well-characterized parts of the program, we largely employ ``seeded-like assembly'' for most subcomponents of the construction, combining them using hierarchical parallelism at a small number of well-understood points.

-\subsection{Warm-Up: A Thin Bar}
+\subsection{Warm-up: A thin bar}

 We first ``warm up'' by analyzing in detail the assembly time of a simple but non-trivial system.
 The following lemma, Lemma~\ref{lem-thin-bar-mass-action} (more precisely, its corollary, Corollary~\ref{cor-thin-bar-mass-action-delta-1-over-n} that assigns concrete concentrations to the tile types), shows that it is possible to grow a ``substantial'' concentration of a ``hard-coded thin bar'' in quadratic time under the mass-action model.
 This structure will be the first subassembly formed in many other subcomponents of the tile system of Theorem~\ref{thm-fast-rectangle}.
 Furthermore, the proof of Lemma~\ref{lem-thin-bar-mass-action} will illustrate several techniques for analyzing hierarchical assembly time (and ``programming tricks'' to ensure that this time is fast).
+Section~\ref{subsec-techniques-bounding-assembly-time} generalizes these techniques to apply to more complex tile systems used in the full construction.
+However, these techniques are easier to understand by first reading this section with its simple, concrete tile system.

-To achieve quadratic time we use ``polyomino-safe'' tiles that grow a $2 \times n$ bar in a zig-zag fashion to enforce that no substantial grow nucleates except at the ``seed'', similar to the zig-zag tile set described by Schulman and Winfree~\cite{SchWin09,SchWin07} (which prevented spurious nucleation with high probability under the more permissive \emph{kinetic tile assembly model}~\cite{Winfree98simulationsof} that allows reversible attachments and strength-1 attachments).
+To achieve quadratic time we use ``polyomino-safe'' tiles that grow a $2 \times n$ bar in a zig-zag fashion to enforce that no substantial growth nucleates except at the ``seed'', similar to the zig-zag tile set described by Schulman and Winfree~\cite{SchWin09,SchWin07} (which prevented spurious nucleation with high probability under the more permissive \emph{kinetic tile assembly model}~\cite{Winfree98simulationsof} that allows reversible attachments and strength-1 attachments).